-Chronic Pain Australia receives NO FUNDING from government.
-This means that we are all volunteers, and together we have achieved a great deal including partnering with the Australian Pain Society and the Faculty of Pain Medicine to develop Australia's First National Pain Strategy.
+Chronic Pain Australia receives no government funding.
+This means that we are essentially made up of all volunteers and seek funding where possible and appropriate.
+Over the years, together we have achieved a great deal including partnering with the Australian Pain Society and the Faculty of Pain Medicine to develop Australia's First National Pain Strategy back in 2010.
 For more on our story, you can go here.

-No Australian living with persistent pain should suffer alone or without access to resources and information which help them effectively manage their pain in a manner promoting dignity and self respect, regardless of age, gender, culture, belief, socio-economic or compensation status.
+We believe no Australian living with persistent pain should suffer alone or without access to resources and information which help them effectively manage their pain in a manner promoting dignity and self-respect, regardless of age, gender, culture, belief, socio-economic or compensation status.

 Our Core Objectives